liquidctl/liquidctl/README.md

 Executables for previous releases can be found in the assets of the [Releases](https://github.com/jonasmalacofilho/liquidctl/releases) tab, and development builds can be found in the artifacts on the [AppVeyor runs](https://ci.appveyor.com/project/jonasmalacofilho/liquidctl/history).

-Products that cannot use the generic Microsoft HID Driver require another driver that is compatible with libusb.
+Products that cannot use the generic Microsoft HID Driver require another driver that is compatible with libusb (see notes in the [Supported devices](#supported-devices) section).
 In most cases Microsoft WinUSB is recommended, which can be easily set up for a device with [Zadig](https://zadig.akeo.ie/).¹

 Alternatively, it is possible to install liquidctl from PyPI or directly from the source code repository.
 Pre-build liquidctl executables for Windows already include Python and libusb, but when installing from PyPI or the sources both of these will need to be manually set up.